sami-badawi/shapelogic-scala/README.md

 * [ImageJ](https://imagej.nih.gov/ij/features.html)
 * [JavaFX](http://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm)

-ShapeLogic should work well withe these.
+ShapeLogic should work well with these.
 Import and export should be as simple as possible.
 Ideally you should be able to use several image processing libraries together, they have different strengths.

 ## ShapeLogic History ##